wultra/powerauth-crypto/docs/Temporary-Encryption-Keys.md

 ## JWS Signatures used During Temporary Key Establishment

-We adopter [RFC 7515 - JSON Web Signature](https://datatracker.ietf.org/doc/html/rfc7515#section-7.2.1) for the general serialization format for the digital signatures.
+We adopt [RFC 7515 - JSON Web Signature](https://datatracker.ietf.org/doc/html/rfc7515#section-7.2.1) for the general serialization format for the digital signatures.
 For example:

 ```json
 {